 Our Whole Lives (O.W.L.)

 We are proud to offer Our Whole Lives (OWL), the nationally renowned program on human sexuality developed in collaboration by the Unitarian Universalist Association and the United Church of Christ.

-BVUUF OWL classes are (click on tabs for info):
+Our Fellowship offers these OWL classes (click on tabs for info):

 Introduction to the O.W.L.
 Philosophy

 Our Whole Lives (O.W.L.) is a nationally renowned series of sexuality education curricula developed by the Unitarian Universalist Association in partnership with the United Church of Christ.
 At BVUUF we try to offer it for four age groups: K/1st graders, 4/5th graders, 7/8th graders, and high schoolers.
 O.W.L. helps participants make informed and responsible decisions about their sexual health and behavior.
 It equips participants with accurate, age-appropriate information in six subject areas: human development, relationships, personal skills, sexual behavior, sexual health, and society and culture.
 Grounded in a holistic view of sexuality, O.W.L. provides not only facts about anatomy and human development, but helps participants to clarify their values, build interpersonal skills, and understand the spiritual, emotional, and social aspects of sexuality.

 Our Whole Lives Values: